-(5) A law enforcement officer shall not use deadly force at any point in time when there is no longer an objectively reasonable belief that an individual currently and actively poses an immediate threat of serious bodily harm or death, even if deadly force would have been justified at an earlier point in time.
+A law enforcement officer shall not use deadly force at any point in time when there is no longer an objectively reasonable belief that an individual currently and actively poses an immediate threat of serious bodily harm or death, even if deadly force would have been justified at an earlier point in time.

-(6) Where feasible based on the totality of the circumstances, officers shall verbally identify themselves as police officers and issue some warning before using deadly force.
+Where feasible based on the totality of the circumstances, officers shall verbally identify themselves as law enforcement officers (specifying the specific agency)police officers and issue some warning before using deadly force.

-(7) Officers shall always provide appropriate medical response to an individual following a use of deadly force when safe and tactically feasible.
+Officers shall ensurealways provide appropriate medical response is provided to an individual following a use of deadly force when safe and tactically feasible.

-6.06: Duty to Intervene
+Xx Duty to Intervene